 Second Nature is a journey, not a destination

 It has been a journey since I started last autumn.
 I’ve been on a two-week holiday to America and had Christmas and several birthdays during that time period, and have still managed to lose over a stone, which I am very proud of, and I have kept it off too.
 Oddly though, I think the most important thing I’ve learned on the programme is to be kind to myself, and that is something that I didn’t expect from it.
 I feel much better overall – I sleep better, I am more active, and I have been doing daily meditation which has helped in so many ways.

-My mentor has been amazing as has the group, where I have shared my pains and gains, as well as my successes and losses and they have shared with me too.
+My health coach has been amazing as has the group, where I have shared my pains and gains, as well as my successes and losses and they have shared with me too.
 I feel stronger and more empowered over what I eat and how I do it – I am much more present in the now than I was before starting the programme.
 And I know there will always be someone there to help me if I need it, whether it relates to food and weight loss, or to anything else.